LynkRobotics/Lynk-Library-of-Knowledge/README.md

 # Welcome to Lynk Library of Knowledge (LLK)
-This is where basic to more advanced knowledge will be housed.
+This is where basic to more advanced knowledge from different sources will be housed.

 - [Java](https://lynkrobotics.github.io/java/)
 - [Software Installation](https://lynkrobotics.github.io/software/)